 Outpatient therapy is offered through Madonna’s TherapyPlus clinics.
 Frequency of therapy is unique to each patient.
 Outpatient therapy can include one or more discipline and vary in frequency depending on patient needs.

 Madonna staffs licensed respiratory care practitioners at all times.
-Our respiratory therapists are able to provide arterial blood gas (ABG) services.
-Pulmonologists can perform bronchoscopies on-site with help from the respiratory team.
+Our respiratory therapists are able to provide arterial blood gas (ABG) services, ventilator management and weaning as well as tracheostomy management and weaning.
 Madonna is recognized as a Center of Excellence for Vapotherm and the Passy-Muir valve, specialized technology utilized for patients with tracheostomy tubes.

 An education series where patients, family and caregivers learn about the latest brain injury research, how to care for their bodies following an injury and how to be their own advocates in future care is provided for all brain injury patients.